 Trucking/Transport of HDG Steel in Winter

-How does one avoid wet storage stain during trucking in winter months?
+How does one avoid wet storage stain during trucking?

 Wet storage stain can tend to develop more frequently in the winter months due to rain, snowfall, fog and temperatures falling below the dew point, which encourages the formation of white corrosion products on the hot-dip galvanized surface.
 In the same time period, many roads and bridges throughout North America are exposed to deicing salts and chemicals (sodium chloride, magnesium chloride, calcium chloride, etc.) to keep roads and bridges free from hazardous amounts of snow and ice.
 The use of deicing salts and chemicals results in either wet roads containing concentrated saltwater, or a large amount of dry salts which both can be deposited on hot-dip galvanized products during transportation via flatbed trucking.